 "What began as connecting the country via telephone lines — which were, in those early days, sometimes fashioned from cattle wire — has evolved into the innovative broadband and fiber networks of the digital age." —Jonathan Spalter, USTelecom

 In a recent spending bill, Congress made $600 million available for additional broadband deployment to America’s rural areas.
 The U.S. Department of Agriculture’s Rural Utilities Service (RUS) has been tapped to administer these funds through a new pilot program.

-Private investment from our nation’s broadband providers have placed them among the leading investors in the U.S. economy.
-Since 1996, they’ve put more than $1.6 trillion of their own capital on the line to upgrade and expand the nation’s digital infrastructure.
+Private investment from our nation’s broadband providers has placed them among the leading investors in the U.S. economy, putting, since 1996, more than $1.6 trillion of their own capital on the line to upgrade and expand the nation’s digital infrastructure.
 As a result, over the past 10 years, broadband in rural homes has risen 117%.

 This private investment, paired with dedicated federal programs, will connect millions more in the coming years.
 That’s why great care must be taken to maximize the RUS program’s effectiveness.

 Unquestionably, coordination with existing rural broadband programs and guidance from agencies with a proven track record of supporting successful deployment are critical to ensuring broadband gets deployed to the communities and households that actually need it.